open-contracting/kingfisher-summarize/docs/cli.rst

 Use this option if:

+-  The summaries are large (tables are faster to query than views)
 -  You want to allow a user to access the schema's tables, but not Kingfisher Process' tables
 -  You want to make it easier for a user to discover the foreign key relationships between tables (for example, using ``\d <table>`` instead of ``\d+ <view>`` followed by ``\d <table>``)
 -  You are :ref:`creating the Entity Relationship Diagram<create_erd>`